 - You need to type your assignment with MS Word to be able to catch your errors.
-Then you cut and paste your work into your thread. - Do NOT attach your assignment.
+Then you cut and paste your work into your thread.
+Having saved Word documents of your Posts may also help in case there is a posting issue. - Do NOT attach your assignment.
 If you do, you will receive a zero. - The moment I see 'i' instead of 'I' you will receive a zero. - If a word count limit is stated in the instructions, you must include your word count in your post.
 I will take points away if it is not included. - Also, for word counts, pay attention to the wording!
 Between, means your word count should be between the two numbers I provide.
 At least or minimum, means your word count should be at least as many words as I provide up to as many as you want.
 Maximum, means your word count should be no higher than the number I provide.
 Again, you will lose points for this.
-Please ask if you need clarification BEFORE posting. - If there are numbered questions or multiple parts to a Post and you do not correctly label/number them in your Post, you will lose points, maybe all of them. - These assignments are treated just like face-to-face assignments.
+Please ask if you need clarification BEFORE posting. - If there are numbered questions or multiple parts to a Post and you do not correctly label/number them in your Post, you will lose points, maybe all of them.

+- These assignments are treated just like face-to-face assignments.
 This means that once you submit your post, that is your assignment and you can make no changes or edits to it, even if you realize after the fact that you made a mistake or left something out.
 That means you need to be sure you included everything the assignment requires, especially if you are copying and pasting from Word.
-All posts and exams are due at 10pm Central time on their respective dates.

-- The only exception to this rule is if you, somehow, accidentally submit a blank thread and then turn around and post your actual Post within 5 minutes of that blank thread - o If you see any errors after posting, you can email me with the necessary fixes and I will choose whether to accept it or not. - o I will also allow you comment below your submitted post to include the Word Count if you left it off, but only if it is done prior to the due date. - All posts and exams are due at 10pm Central time on their respective dates. - The moment it becomes 10:01 pm and you have not contacted me before 8:00 pm concerning being late, you will be given a zero.
+All posts and exams are due at 10pm Central time on their respective dates. - The only exception to this rule is if you, somehow, accidentally submit a blank thread and then turn around and post your actual Post within 5 minutes of that blank thread. - If you see any errors after posting, you can email me with the necessary fixes and I will choose whether to accept it or not. - I will also allow you comment below your submitted post to include the Word Count if you left it off, but only if it is done prior to the due date. - All posts and exams are due at 10pm Central time on their respective dates. - The moment it becomes 10:01 pm and you have not contacted me before 8:00 pm concerning being late, you will be given a zero.
 Points will be taken off if it is posted after the due date regardless. - Be sure to read the posts of your classmates and respond accordingly.
 These responses should be well thought out comments, questions, interactions, etc..
 This will help us all feel closer within the online classroom.
 I will comment on your posts from time to time as well and will be sad if you do not respond to my questions or comments. - Responses should be at least 40 words.
-If you have 39 or less words, you will not receive any credit. - Be energetic!
+If you have 39 or less words, you will not receive any credit. - Dr. Smith HIGHLY recommends posting your word count for all engagements to ensure you met the required 40+ words. - Be energetic!
 Be positive in your interactions! - The way you talk/speak is not usually good enough for academic work/assignments, so make sure your assignment posts are tailored for academia and not general conversation.
 The engagements with other students can be casual, your assignment posts cannot and you will lose points for doing so.